 The Wichita Mountains National Wildlife Refuge’s bison herd includes approximately 650 of these herbivore beasts.

-In northern Nebraska is Fort Niobrara National Wildlife Refuge; home to a herd of 360 bison, a herd of elk, and a prairie dog town.
+In northern Nebraska, Fort Niobrara National Wildlife Refuge is home to a herd of approximately 360 bison mixed in with a herd of elk, and a prairie dog town.

 Because of the Refuge’s biodiverse fertile grasslands along the Niobrara National Scenic River and wide open space that allows the freedom they seek.